-About Greenwood Tree
+Greenwood Tree History

 For more information, visit www.stujanis.com.

 The dulcimer was so popular in the United States at one time that it was carried in the Sears catalog.
-In the Minneapolis in the late 19th century, a man named James McKenzie had four patents on "piano-harps."
+In the late 19th century, a Minneapolis man named James McKenzie had four patents on "piano-harps."
 These hammered dulcimers look like tables with tops that open and reveal the dulcimer beneath it.
 Henry Ford had a dulcimer player in his dance band in the early 1900s.

 Plucked psalteries, which are actually shaped somewhat like hammered dulcimers, have been around for a long time.
 However, the concept of a bowed psaltery is much newer.
 It was invented in the early 20th century by a German music teacher who wanted his students to practice their bowing techniques.

 Unlike a violin, where musicians change notes by moving their fingers along one of the four strings, a bowed psaltery has a separate string for each note.
 The strings on the right side of the instrument (from the player's perspective) are the equivalent of the white piano keys, and the strings on the left match the piano's black keys.

 Other, older instruments exist that resemble the bowed psaltery.
 The Marxochime company created pianolins, uke-o-lins, and a number of other instruments that have bowed strings on one side.
 The National Music Museum at the University of South Dakota has more information about the Marxochime company and instruments.